cocos2d-x/cocos-utils/README.md

 The base config part of resCfg will be compiled by default.

 #### Last But Not Least
-`resCfg.js` looks so complex, but it is easy to be used step by step to improve the efficiency of coding.
+`resCfg.js` looks so complex, but it is easy to be used step by step to improve the efficiency of coding, for you know which resources and js are required in this current js.
 It is the core for uncoupling.

 `resCfg.js` tells the dependencies of modules and scripts, so that `cocos publish` can get all the scripts to be compiled.